goirijo/avdv-point-group/README.md

 * Floating point comparisons, think well before using `==` operator
 * Undefined behavior because you forgot to return the value at the end of your function
 * You don't have the `Eigen` library in because you forgot to clone with `--recursive`
+* Your compiler can't find the `Eigen` headers because you don't know what preprocessor flags are